rcastelo/GenomicScores/README.md

 The `GenomicScores` package facilitates an efficient storage and seamless access of genomic scores, and their integration into genome analysis workflows on top of R and Bioconductor.
 Users using these genomic scores should cite their original source included in the metadata of the scores and accessible through the function `citation()`.
 For citing `GenomicScores` as a software package, please use the following reference:

    Puigdevall, P. and Castelo.
-R. GenomicScores: seamless access to genomewide position-specific scores from R and Bioconductor. _Bioinformatics, accepted_.
+R. GenomicScores: seamless access to genomewide position-specific scores from R and Bioconductor. _Bioinformatics_, 18:3208-3210, 2018.

 ## Installation